1. White Rose Academies Trust 2. Luminate Education Group

 Case Summary

-The claimant brought multiple complaints against two respondents, including detrimental treatment on the grounds of protected disclosures, unfair dismissal by reason of protected disclosures and unlawful deduction from wages.
-The employment tribunal determined that the claimant was neither an employee nor a worker of the second respondent and dismissed all of his complaints against it.
+The claimant brought multiple claims against two respondents, including detrimental treatment on the grounds of protected disclosures, unfair dismissal by reason of protected disclosures and unlawful deduction from wages.
+The employment tribunal determined that the claimant was neither an employee nor a worker of the second respondent, and dismissed all of his complaints against it.

 Key Issues